dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/prototype-tutorial.md

 ### App-wide navigation menus

 Does your app have a navigation menu, with the same buttons appearing on many screens?
-You *could* manually link every button to their respective pages, but there’s a more efficient way!
+You *could* manually link every button to their respective pages, but there's a more efficient way!
 The following video shows this in full, but the steps are:

 1. Create a standalone Frame containing just the navigation menu.
 2. Turn it into a [Component](https://help.figma.com/hc/en-us/articles/360038662654-Guide-to-components-in-Figma).